Well Furlong logo

 The Story

-When he came to live in London in the early fifties he started a campaign to recreate the Globe.
+When he came to live in London in the early ninteen-fifties he started a campaign to recreate the Globe.
 Over forty years later his dream was fulfilled though sadly he didn't live to see it completed.
 Shakespeare's Globe now stands on the Bankside of the river Thames close to the site of the original, and every summer since 1997 we have experienced Shakespeare's genius in the setting for which it was intended.
-Each summer Shakepeare's Globe stages a season of the Bard's plays often with works by other playwrights old and new.
-I've produced a list of every season with links to the plays performed.
-I have reviewed most that I've seen and described others that I haven't.
+Each summer Shakepeare's Globe stages a season of the Bard's plays with works by other playwrights old and new.
+My Globe Seasons page lists most of the plays for each year.
+Each entry links to my review of the ones I've seen or a brief description of those I haven't.
 When a new season is announced I add to the list with previews.

 The Building